 3226701 Canada, Inc. v.
 QUALCOMM Incorporated et al: On November 30, 2015, a securities class action complaint was filed by purported stockholders of us in the United States District Court for the Southern District of California against us and certain of our current and former officers.
 On April 29, 2016, the plaintiffs filed an amended complaint.
 On January 27, 2017, the court dismissed the amended complaint in its entirety, granting leave to amend.
 On March 17, 2017, the plaintiffs filed a second amended complaint, alleging that we and certain of our current and former officers violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, by making false and misleading statements regarding our business outlook and product development between November 19, 2014 and July 22, 2015.
 The second amended complaint sought unspecified damages, interest, attorneys' fees and other costs.
 On May 8, 2017, we filed a motion to dismiss the second amended complaint.
 On October 20, 2017, the court entered an order granting in part our motion to dismiss, and on November 29, 2017, the court entered an order granting the remaining portions of our motion to dismiss.
 On December 28, 2017, the plaintiffs filed an appeal to the United States Court of Appeals for the Ninth Circuit.
-No hearing date has been set.
+A hearing has been scheduled for July 11, 2019.
 We believe the plaintiffs' claims are without merit.

 Consolidated Securities Class Action Lawsuit: On January 23, 2017 and January 26, 2017, securities class action complaints were filed by purported stockholders of us in the United States District Court for the Southern District of California against us and certain of our current and former officers and directors.
 The complaints alleged, among other things, that we violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, and Rule 10b-5 thereunder, by making false and misleading statements and omissions of material fact in connection with certain allegations that we are or were engaged in anticompetitive conduct.
 The complaints sought unspecified damages, interest, fees and costs.
 On May 4, 2017, the court consolidated the two actions and appointed lead plaintiffs.
 On July 3, 2017, the lead plaintiffs filed a consolidated amended complaint asserting the same basic theories of liability and requesting the same basic relief.
 On September 1, 2017, we filed a motion to dismiss the consolidated amended complaint.
-The court has not yet ruled on our motion to dismiss.
+On March 18, 2019, the court denied our motion to dismiss the complaint.
+Discovery will commence in the coming months.
 We believe the plaintiffs' claims are without merit.

 In re Qualcomm/Broadcom Merger Securities Litigation (formerly Camp v.
-Qualcomm Incorporated et al): On June 8, 2018 and June 26, 2018, securities class action complaints were filed by purported stockholders of us in the United States

-District Court for the Southern District of California against us and two of our current officers.
+Qualcomm Incorporated et al): On June 8, 2018 and June 26, 2018, securities class action complaints were filed by purported stockholders of us in the United States District Court for the Southern District of California against us and two of our current officers.
 The complaints allege, among other things, that we violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, and Rule 10b-5 thereunder, by failing to disclose that we had submitted a notice to the Committee on Foreign Investment in the United States (CFIUS) in January 2018.
 The complaints seek unspecified damages, interest, fees and costs.
 On January 22, 2019, the Court appointed the lead plaintiff in the action and designated that the case be captioned "In re Qualcomm/Broadcom Merger Securities Litigation."
-Upon the filing of a consolidated complaint in the action, we anticipate filing a motion to dismiss the complaint, as we believe the plaintiffs' claims are without merit.
+On March 18, 2019, the plaintiffs filed a consolidated complaint.
+We believe the plaintiffs' claims are without merit.